lorensen/VTKExamples/src/Python/GeometricObjects/OrientedCylinder.md

 ### Description
-This example illustrates how to create and display an arrow that passes through two points.
+This example illustrates how to create and display a cylinder that passes through two points.

 It demonstrates two different ways to apply the transform: